 Attorneys Protecting the Rights of Cape Coral and Fort Myers Residents

 Managed by the husband and wife team of Steven and Eviana Martin, the Martin Law Firm is a family business that is proud of serving the community where we have nurtured strong roots.
 We are committed to assisting ordinary people who find themselves in need of legal representation at critical times in their lives.
-Our attorneys never represent large businesses or other entities.
+Servin attorneys never represent large businesses or other entities.
 Instead, we roll up our sleeves to assert the rights of individuals and families with the dedication that they deserve.
-People throughout the Fort Myers region can consult our Cape Coral personal injury lawyers for bankruptcy, family law, estate planning, probate administration, personal injury, or wrongful death matters.
+People throughout the Fort Myers region can consult our Cape Coral personal injury lawyers for guidance in any type of accident claim, and our firm is also available to assist you in bankruptcy, family law, estate planning, probate administration, personal injury, or wrongful death matters.
 We also maintain offices in Fort Myers, Naples, Tampa, and Miami, from which we serve thousands of people across South Florida.Knowledgeable Representation in Bankruptcy Proceedings

 The bankruptcy system was designed to provide debtors with the possibility of a fresh start, free from their debts.
 Most individuals file under either Chapter 7 or Chapter 13.
 Chapter 7 may be appropriate for people who can meet what is called “the means test.”
 In this type of bankruptcy, you can keep some necessities, but other property may be sold to pay back your creditors to the extent possible.
 The process takes several months, and you will receive a discharge at the end of the process.
 A few types of debts, such as alimony and student loans, are generally not dischargeable.